About

 She published an essay in In Dance magazine’s Winter 2022 edition titled, “Care.
 Liberation.
 Now. - Changing Shape, Shaping Change” (also in pretty PDF).
 It was inspired by movement research into non-traditional infrastructures of care with her collaborator, Sandra Baptista.

 Belinda’s dance home is in the postmodern lineage / experimental dance world.
 An alum of the Bates Dance Festival’s Professional Training Program, Belinda has trained across ballet, several lineages of modern, jazz, and many social dances including west coast swing.
 She draws from a diverse movement background that includes taekwondo (black belt), baguazhang (an internal Chinese martial art), Alexander technique, circus arts, ice skating, and running (as a marathon finisher).
 She’s trained in physical theater and ensemble devising with Anne Bogart of SITI, Pilobolus, Frantic Assembly, and The Carpetbag Brigade.
-Belinda’s studies have included somatic anatomy, Laban, and Bartenieff Fundamentals, as well as two degrees including in human biology from Stanford University.
+Belinda’s studies have included somatic anatomy, Laban, and Bartenieff Fundamentals, as well as two degrees from Stanford University.
 Her creative work is additionally informed by her meditation, writing, and coaching practices.

 You can learn more about Belinda at belinda.io.